Sum expressions for $p$-adic Hecke $L$-functions of totally real fields: Introduction

 \subsection{Outlook}

-In the spirit of Ferrero \cite{Fe78} and Ferrero-Washington \cite{FW79}, the explicit period formulas \eqref{equation.period-zeta} and \eqref{equation.second-period-formula} are expected to play important roles in understanding the $\mu$-invariants of abelian extensions of $F$.
-We hope to materialize this connection in the future.
+In the spirit of Iwasawa \cite{Iw58}, Ferrero \cite{Fe78} and Ferrero-Washington \cite{FW79}, the explicit period formulas \eqref{equation.period-zeta} and \eqref{equation.second-period-formula} are expected to play important roles in understanding the analytic $\mu$- and $\lambda$-invariants of abelian extensions of $F$; see Appendix \ref{section.appendix-b} for more detail.
+If we further assume that $p\ne 2$ and the degree of the extension is prime to $p$, then results of Wiles \cite[Theorem 1.3 and Theorem 1.4]{Wi90} assert that the analytic and algebraic Iwasawa invariants coincide.
+We hope to investigate this question in the future.

 In another direction, it would be very desirable to know if equation \eqref{equation.gross-koblitz} could shed light on the explicit construction of the Brumer-Stark unit $u_p$, which, when $F=\Q$, is known to be essentially a Gauss sum \cite{GK79}.
 In fact, to the best of the author's knowledge, it is not clear whether a complex analogue of \eqref{equation.gross-koblitz} exists, unless $F=\Q$, in which case it is a result of Deligne \cite{De82}.